-I want to lift the quality of life.
-(See page 61.)
-Give clear incentives to cooperate for harmony even in diverse communities.
-(See pages 24, 27, 33-35.)
+My goals include better group-decision results, p.
+61. Those flow from tools with better incentives to cooperate even in diverse groups.
+(See pages 24, 27, 33 to 35.)

 Some Questions to Ask

 Some basic questions to ask about any voting rule: